 I think the biggest part of my recovery was acceptance.
 Accepting where I was, how I felt, that I was indeed depressed and that I needed to seek help in some form.
 I didn’t need to keep trudging along alone.

 I made the decision I needed help when an older friend of ours in Brittany said to me, “Charlie, if you don’t sort yourself out soon and get help you are going to have a nervous breakdown!”
 The words “nervous breakdown” hit me hard and made me sit up and take notice.
 My Mum had suffered a nervous breakdown many years prior due to the pressure and stress of looking after my elder sister.
-My sister was born normal but was left severely brain damaged at 15 months of age following a routine small pox vaccination.
-Our lives as a family unit were therefore never what most people would term as “normal” and the stress of having a child who eventually became an adult who needed round the clock care, was unpredictable, at times aggressive and constantly frustrated made for a highly emotive, anxious and stressful environment to live in.
+My sister was born normal but was left severely brain damaged at 15 months following a routine small pox vaccination.
+Our lives as a family unit were therefore never what most people would term as “normal” and the stress of having a family member who needed round the clock care, was unpredictable, at times aggressive and constantly frustrated made for a highly emotive and stressful environment to live in.
 It finally took its toll on my Mum a few years after my sister left the family home aged 17 to go into a special home for those with mental and physical handicaps.

 I remember that time vividly.
 I was 15 and this was when I myself experienced my first bout of depression.
 I remember the concern I felt watching Mum struggle and wondering if I’d ever get her back again.
 It was a difficult time.
 So the threat of a breakdown looming over me was somewhere I wasn’t prepared to go in a hurry.
 I knew deep down I was on the edge but now I had to admit it and find a way to get myself well again.